6 min read · Cost

 | Premium custom with Architectural Collection | $28–$38+ | $80,000–$150,000+ |

-Sierra Siding's typical Hardie scope band in the Cupertino area as of 2026.
+Typical Hardie planning range for the Cupertino area — a general California market range, not a Sierra Siding quote.
 City permit/inspection cost is included.
 Premium architectural specs apply on most projects.

 Key takeaways